Credibility Management and Training

 - Best Practices for Fostering Civility in Your Workplace?

-Improve workplace situations and foster civility in the workplace
+Improve workplace situations and foster civility in the

 Lateness, bullying, complacency, the, gossiping, low service standards, dishonesty, poor quality, sloppy dress, cell phone interruptions….the list of rude behaviours experienced in the workplace is endless.
 Left unchecked, incivility is like a virus that infects our workplaces.
 This interesting and relevant workshop assesses your current workplace situation, and offers solutions for stopping the incivility virus from spreading in your workplace.